AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 [!DNL Adobe Sign] has various fields that can be placed on an adaptive form.
 These fields accept various types of data such as signatures, initials, company, or title and help collect extra information during signing, along with the signatures.
 You can use the [!DNL Adobe Sign] Block component to place [!DNL Adobe Sign] fields at various locations in an adaptive form.

-Perform the following steps to add fields to an adaptive form and customize various options related to these fields:
+To add fields to an adaptive form and customize various options related to these fields:

 1. Drag-and-drop **[!UICONTROL Adobe Sign Block]** component from the component browser to the adaptive form.
 The [!DNL Adobe Sign] Block component has all the supported [!DNL Adobe Sign] fields.
 By default, it adds a **Signature** field to the adaptive form.